 Jesus said in Luke 12:40, “Be you therefore ready also: for the

-practical truths about life is the necessity of being prepared for what lies
+truths about life is the necessity of being prepared for what lies ahead.

-ahead.
 People go to school in order to be prepared for their future occupation.
+People

 In this passage of scripture Jesus is emphasizing the fact that

-one of the most important things of all for people to be ready for is the
+one of the most important things for people to be ready for is the return of

-return of Christ.
-Jesus can return to the earth at any time, and if you are not
+Christ.
+Jesus can return for the rapture of believers, and if you are not ready

 consequences.
 Are you ready?
 Peter asked a question about the return of Christ.